-Why use a front mounted kids bike seat?
-This seat sits right behind the handlebars so the child is in between your arms.
+Why front?
+Interaction – this seat sits right behind the handlebars so the child is in between your arms.
 Kids love this as they can see where they are going.
-This seat provides the best interaction between you and your child as they are right in front of you and you can see what they are doing.
 Read more at The Best Kids Bike Seats for Town Riding or Bike Path Riding.

 Will it fit your child?
-This seat generally fits children 1 to 3yrs, with a maximum weight of 17kg, they must be able to sit up, and it fits a height of up to 110cm.
+Age range 1 to 3yrs (only front & rear seats take a 1yr old), with a maximum weight of 17kg, they must be able to sit up, and it fits a height of up to 110cm.

 Will it fit your bike?
-The biggest issue is space…Read this story for help in understanding if a front mounted seat will fit on your bike, Will a Yepp Mini Fit on Your Bike?
-You need space on your handlebar stem to mount this system.
-If the distance between your seat and the handlebars is short – less than 20inches/your frame is x-small – you may have difficulty riding with this type of set up, you won’t be able to reach the handlebars around your toddler.
+The biggest issue is space…Read this story for help in understanding if a front mounted seat will fit on your bike, Will a Front Seat Fit on Your Bike?
+If your bike frame is small or x-small – you may have difficulty riding with this type of set up, you won’t be able to reach the handlebars around your toddler.

-Perfect Bike Match = town bikes, cargo bikes & large frames.
+Perfect Bike Match = town bikes, cargo bikes & medium or large frames.
 Read more at Kids Bike Seats – Match your bike to a seat.

 Other considerations.
-It can be a good idea to have some kind of wheel or handlebar for the toddler to hold onto otherwise they can start playing with your handlebars – some of these seats even come with a large padded T-Bar incase your little one falls asleep.
-It’s also a good multi child option as it leaves the back of the bike for more children – if your riding is up to it and on the flat!!
+It’s a good multi child option as it leaves the back of the bike for more children – if your riding is up to it and on the flat!

-Why use a rear mounted bike seat?
-This type of seat fits above the rear wheel of your bike attached to the carrier or the frame of your bike.
+Why rear?
+Years of use therefore value for money – this seat sits above the rear wheel of your bike attached to the carrier or the frame of your bike.
 This type of seat offers a solution for a wide age range.
-Your child will be very secure in a rear seat if the seat has 3 point harness system that your child can not release.
-Generally the more you pay the better the harness system will be.
-It is lighter than a trailer and a great warm weather option but being exposed you will need to make sure their clothing provides protection from sun/cold.
+Your child will be very secure and protected in a rear seat.
 Read more at The Best Kids Bike Seats for Town Riding

 Will it fit your bike?
 Rear bike seats will either be attached to the frame of your bike – the seat post (with this set up you do not need a carrier) or to a rear carrier.
-To understand what type of system will fit your bike read Will the Yepp Maxi Fit on my bike.
+To understand what type of system will fit your bike read Will a Rear Seat fit on my bike?

 Bike match = most bikes with the exception being full suspension mountain bikes.
 Read more at Kids Bike Seats – Match your bike to a seat

 Does it fit your bike?
-Bike Match = versatile, most medium to large frames (you require space for the child to be which is created by larger frames).
+These seat are versatile and will fit most medium to large frames (you require space for the child to be which is created by larger frames).
 Therefore the taller you are the better this type of seat suits you.
 Read more at Kids Bike Seats – Match your bike to a seat.